charlieLau28867/Web-Chat-application/README.md

 # Web-Chat-application
 This application use JavaScript, AJAX, PHP, session control, and MySQL to create a web-based Chat app that supports real-time messaging

-It contains
+It contains <br />
-• login.php – a webpage for users to register with the system or log on to the system.
+• login.php – a webpage for users to register with the system or log on to the system.<br />
 • check.php – a PHP program for handling the client AJAX request, which checks whether a user with a specific email address has an account in the system, i.e., has registered already.
 • login.css – the styling file contains all CSS style rules for the login.php page.
 • login.js – the scripting file contains all JavaScript code to support the dynamic features of the login.php page.